-This document provides an approach to identifying patients with asthma of COPD, and for distinguishing these from those with overlapping features of asthma and COPD, for which the descriptive term asthma-COPD overlap (ACO) is suggested.
-The term Asthma COPD Overlap Syndrome (ACOS)^{456/460} is no longer advised, as this was often interpreted as implying a single disease.
+This document provides an approach to identifying patients with asthma or COPD, and for distinguishing these from those with overlapping features of asthma and COPD, for which the descriptive term asthma-COPD overlap (ACO) is suggested.
+The term Asthma COPD Overlap Syndrome (ACOS) is no longer advised, as this was often interpreted as implying a single disease.